Center Turn Lane: Laws, Markings and How-ToUpdated Oct. 22, 2020

 A dedicated right turn lane allows you to turn right without slowing down or impeding traffic behind you.
 Note that you cannot travel straight through the intersection from this lane as you will conflict with traffic moving through the adjacent lane.

-A center left turn lane may be employed on multi-lane road to provide drivers with an opportunity to make a left turn without obstructing traffic traveling straight.
-It is also called a shared center lane or a two-way left turn lane, because it is being used be traffic moving in both directions.
-The center left turn lane is reserved exclusively for vehicles making a left turn or for vehicles entering the road from a side street or a driveway.
+A center left-turn lane may be employed on a multi-lane road to provide drivers with an opportunity to make a left turn without obstructing traffic traveling straight.
+It is also called a shared center lane or a two-way left-turn lane, because it is being used by traffic moving in both directions.
+The center left-turn lane is reserved exclusively for vehicles making a left turn or for vehicles entering the road from a side street or a driveway.
 You are forbidden to travel in this lane, use it as an acceleration lane or to pass other vehicles.
 Most states limit the distance you can travel in this lane to 200-400 feet.

 A two-way left turn can be marked by the CENTER LANE LEFT TURN ONLY traffic sign, however special pavement markings are much more recognizable.